 Summer is arguably the most pleasurable time to own a horse, but it’s important to consider your horse’s nutrition throughout as this can be just as important as it is in winter.
-Here at Castle Horse Feeds, we have a number of nutritious feeds to support work and health throughout the summer months, whatever the situation.
+Here at Smart Horse Nutrition, we have a number of nutritious feeds to support work and health throughout the summer months, whatever the situation.

 If your horse is out 24/7 during summer, the majority of their nutrition will come from grass.
 Summer grazing provides excellent nutrition, but the higher sugar content (WSC) of grass can be a problem for those with metabolic issues or laminitis, who may need their grazing restricted and offered a suitable lower sugar form of forage to optimise health.

 However, not all grazing is good so if your horse is out on poor-quality grass it’s likely they will be lacking in vitamins, minerals and protein.
 A nutritious high specification balancer such as Smart Balance will help combat poor grazing as it supplies a full range of vitamins, minerals and amino acids to build quality protein.
 Good-quality hay or haylage in the field will provide essential fibre and a source of energy for work and condition.

 Most horses’ work levels increase during the summer but if your horse is out 24/7 on good grazing the energy from grass alongside micronutrients from a balancer should easily support this.
 However, if your horse is working harder, additional feed may be needed to meet increased energy demands.
 Look for feeds containing a beneficial blend of energy sources with digestible fibre and oil.
 Alternatively, if your horse needs a lower starch and sugar diet the Smart Zero range is perfect for harder work.